mpv-player/mpv/DOCS/man/en/options.rst

     playing an MPEG-TS stream, MPlayer will use the first program (if present) with the chosen video stream.

---vivo=<suboption>
-    (DEBUG CODE)
-    Force audio parameters for the VIVO demuxer (for debugging purposes).
-    FIXME: Document this.

 --vm
     Try to change to a different video mode.
-Supported by the dga, x11, xv, sdl and directx video output drivers.
-If used with the directx video output driver the ``--screenw``, ``--screenh``, ``--bpp`` and ``--refreshrate`` options can be used to set the new display mode.
+Supported by the x11 and xv video output drivers.

 --vo=<driver1[:suboption1[=value]:...],driver2,...[,]>
     Specify a priority list of video output drivers to be used.
 For